-At New York Institute of Technology, students have the opportunity to work on 21st-century technological challenges that directly affect the world they live in.
-By the time they graduate, our "industry ready" students are equipped with the fundamentals needed to pursue graduate studies and are prepared to join the workforce with minimal on-the-job training.
-A fundamental skill set that makes a difference is the ability to create innovative computing solutions, mathematical models, and dynamical systems to solve problems in industries such as engineering, scientific and technical consulting, insurance, biotech and life sciences, artificial intelligence, and data science.
+At New York Tech, students have the opportunity to work on 21st-century technological challenges that directly affect the world they live in.
+By the time they graduate, our industry-ready students are prepared to join the workforce and equipped with the fundamentals needed to pursue graduate studies.

 Upon completion of the program, students will be able to:

-- Apply mathematical theory to model and solve problems dealing with physical, natural, and societal problems.
+- Apply mathematical theory to model and solve problems in the physical sciences, engineering, and other quantitative fields.

 - Adapt to different technology platforms in math (such as Matlab and Mathematica) that are useful for mathematical computing and modeling.

-- Make mathematical conjectures in physical problems and use computer simulation with technological platforms to support and refute these conjectures.
+- Make mathematical conjectures about physical phenomena and engineered systems, and use computer simulations to support or refute these conjectures.

-- Communicate clearly and effectively to diverse audiences, especially those who are not mathematical.
+- Communicate clearly and effectively to diverse audiences, especially those without extensive mathematical training.

 International F-1 students who successfully complete this degree are eligible for an additional 24-month STEM OPT extension to work in the U.S. in an area directly related to their area of study immediately upon completing the customary 12-month post-completion Optional Practical Training (OPT).